RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

 ## About the project
-Shunji Railways is the large railways company of the planet Kikoria, a daughter branch of the Global Union.
+Shunji Railways™ is the large railways company of the planet Kikoria, a daughter branch of the Global Union™.
 Known for modernity and efficiency, they offers some of the best railroad experiences one can ever have.
-With their large fleet of futuristic, high speed trains, Shunji Railways brings you to where you want to be, anywhere, anytime.
+With their large fleet of futuristic, high speed trains, Shunji Railways™ brings you to where you want to be, anywhere, anytime.

 <br>

-The website Shunji Railways is going to build is planned to be a large scale information hub.
+The website Shunji Railways™ is going to build is planned to be a large scale information hub.
 People can find information on different topics regarding travelling with us on different pages.
 Some of these have their own widgets, like a route planner.
 We are also going to add a gift shop and other cool stuff later on.

 <br>